Online Continual Adaptation with Active Self-Training: Introduction

-To the best of our knowledge, no previous work has considered the online continual adaptation for classification with limited labels.
-To fill this gap, we first formulate the Online Active Continual Adaptation (OACA) problem, where the learner starts with a good initial model and aims to minimize the dynamic regret caused by the distributional shifts using unlabeled data and active queries.
+To the best of our knowledge, no previous work has considered the online continual adaptation for classification with limited labels\footnote{Please refer to the detailed discussion in our literature view in Appendix. \ref{sec:related}}.
+To fill this gap, we formulate the Online Active Continual Adaptation (OACA) problem, where learners start with initial models and aim to minimize the dynamic regret caused by the distributional shifts using unlabeled data and active queries.

 To resolve this problem, we propose the Online Self-Adaptive Mirror Descent (OSAMD) algorithm, which adopts an \emph{online teacher-student structure} to enable the \emph{self-adaptation} from unlabeled data: an ``aggressive'' model that updates actively using limited label queries with aggressive stepsizes, to track the max-margin classifier and provide accurate pseudolabels; a ``conservative'' model that adapts continually using the pseudolabels (taught by the aggressive model) with conservative stepsizes, to track the domain and minimize the dynamic regret.
-The active queries are given by a margin-based strategy that measures the confidence of the pseudolabels to query the labels of uncertain samples.
+The active queries are given by a margin-based strategy that measures the confidence of the pseudolabels to query uncertain samples.

-Theoretically, we show that OSAMD achieves an $O(T^{1/2})$ dynamic regret under mild assumptions in the separable case, which is even better than the $\Omega(T^{2/3})$ lower bound of full-label online algorithms without self-adaptation.
-In particular, this result \emph{is the first of its kind}, showing that self-adaptation is a key component for algorithm design to reduce the dynamic regret in the online setting.
-We then extend this result to the general non-separable case, and derive a dynamic regret of $O({\alpha^*}^{1/3}T^{2/3} + \alpha^* T),$ where $\alpha^*$ represents the separability of the data distribution.
-Since $\alpha^*$ is often a small constant by the representation ability of machine learning models~\citep{kumar2020understanding}, the bias $O(\alpha^* T)$ is small such that the regret is aligned with full-label lower bound.
+Theoretically, we show that OSAMD achieves an $O(T^{2/3})$ dynamic regret under mild assumptions in the separable case, which is aligned with the $\Omega(T^{2/3})$ lower bound of full-label online algorithms.
+We then extend this result to the general non-separable case, and derive a dynamic regret of $O(T^{2/3} + \alpha^* T),$ where $\alpha^*$ represents the separability of the data distribution.
+Since $\alpha^*$ is often a small constant by the representation ability of machine learning models~\citep{kumar2020understanding}, the bias $O(\alpha^* T)$ is small such that the regret still approximates the lower bound.
 The above results lead to algorithmic insights that OSAMD is competitive with the optimal model in hindsight with fast convergence.